It’s no secret, dividend stocks are in high demand for the income they generate, but what is stopping you from dividend investing?

 You might be concerned about not being paid the dividends you’re owed.
 Each company has a board of directors and they must approve and declare the dividends that will be paid out, if any.

-You might be concerned that you will buy a stock, then the company will choose not to pay dividends, but that is why you pick companies with a good track record.
+You might be concerned that you will buy a stock, then the company will choose not to pay dividends.
+That is why you pick companies with a good track record.

 This has been made easy by indices like the Dividend Aristocrats Index and the Dividend Champions index.
 These indices are composed of companies who have consistently declared and increased their dividends for the past 25 and 10 years respectively.